rohanbatrain/knowledge-base/docs/Developement-Setup/Naming.md

-[^1]: Iphone doesn't have a generic device name, as usual apple decided that we need to name i-devices based on usernames.As usual apple things, due to these very reasons we are just keeping apple ecosystem as minimally integrated as possible.
+[^1]: Iphone doesn't have a generic device name, as usual apple decided that we need to name i-devices based on usernames instead of hostnames.
+As usual apple things, due to these very reasons we are just keeping apple ecosystem as minimally integrated as possible.